NVIDIA/warp/docs/modules/runtime.rst

     # initialize as an array of vec3 objects
     a = wp.array(r, dtype=wp.vec3, device="cuda")

-If the shapes are incompatible an error will be raised.
+If the shapes are incompatible, an error will be raised.

 Arrays can be moved between devices using the ``array.to()`` method: ::